tree-sitter/tree-sitter/docs/section-2-using-parsers.md

   (identifier) @next-id)
 ```

-Were the anchor elided, non-consecutive pairs like `a, c` and `b, d` would be matched.
+Without the anchor, non-consecutive pairs like `a, c` and `b, d` would also be matched.

 The restrictions placed on a pattern by an anchor operator ignore anonymous nodes.